defunkydrummer/abcl-jazz/readme.md

 ## Usage

 Requires ABCL.
+So, load ABCL.
+I used ABCL 1.5.0

-Require :abcl-contrib, and :jss
+`(require)` :abcl-contrib, and :jss

 Useful to do `(setf jss:*muffle-warnings* nil)` as well.